-Learn how to store your vegetables, fruits, and herbs, especially at harvest time!
+Learn how to store your vegetables, fruits, and herbs—so that they keep longer and stay fresher!

 Never leave apples in a bowl on the counter if you want them to keep.
 Apples keep well for about 6 months at temperatures between freezing and 45°F. If you don’t have a root cellar, a double cardboard box in a cool mudroom or cellar can approximate the conditions.